lakshya0246/mockup-copy/README.md

 ### Known issues:

 **1. All components are loaded into memory on all screen sizes** Some components are are not needed on mobile but are needed on desktop and vice-versa.
-However, they're only visually hidden.
+However, they're only visually hidden using `display:none`.

 **2. Browser compatibility**
 Due to time constraints, I only tested it properly on Google Chrome.